-Historically, many email platforms would tell you to start with 100 emails day 1 and double that volume every day for a new IP.
-So that would be 100, 200, 400, 800 etc.
+Historically, many email platforms would tell you to start warming up your IP with 100 emails on day 1, and double that volume every day for a new IP.
+So that would be 100, 200, 400, 800, etc.

-We like to be +100 from the day before for the first week and +250 per day for the following week.
+We like to send +100 emails from the day before for the first week and increase +250 per day for the following week.

-If you’d like an exploded table of what this precisely looks day, we suggest you grab our free Inbox Formula that has a very handy table that covers this exact warm up ramp schedule.
+If you’d like an exploded table of what this precisely looks like, we suggest you grab our free Inbox Formula, which has a very handy table that covers this exact warm-up ramp schedule.

-Closely following a conservative warm up ramp for new IPs is critical if you’re goal is to have a dedicated IP (or a dedicated pool of IPs) before simply dropping in a huge list of subscribers and yelling “fire in the hole!”.
-Sending too many emails, too quickly when warming up an IP is a quick way to get your emails throttled, blocked or even trash the reputation of your new IP before you ever even really get started.
+Closely following a conservative warm-up ramp for new IPs is critical if your goal is to have a dedicated IP (or a dedicated pool of IPs) before simply dropping in a huge list of subscribers and yelling, “fire in the hole!”.
+Sending too many emails too quickly when warming up an IP is a quick way to get your emails throttled, blocked, or even trash the reputation of your new IP before you ever even really get started.

-It’s advised that you focus this warm up on your most engaged, highest quality subscribers as well because this will set the precedent for how well your content is received and what the ISP’s think of you going forward which will continually improve your email deliverability for future sends.
+We advise that you focus this warm-up on your most engaged, highest quality subscribers as well because this will set the precedent for how well your content is received and what the ISPs think of you going forward, which will continually improve your email deliverability for future sends.